deniskapel/scicomp/Practical_2/cryptographic_ideas.md

 ### Exercise: this doesn't mean the file was transferred correctly; why not?

-he pieces can get scrambled.
+The pieces can get scrambled.

 ### Exercise: do the same for files with "cat" and "cat2" instead of "hi" and "hi2"